Lise de la Salle!!!

-Lise de la Salle was born in 1988 and began studying the piano at the age of four.
-She gave her first concert at nine, and made her concerto debut in a live broadcast on Radio France at the age of 13.
-Since 2001 she has pursued an international career that has taken her to such venues as the Berlin Philharmonie, the Hollywood Bowl, Metropolitan Art Space in Tokyo, Amsterdam Concertgebouw, Théâtre des Champs-Élysées in Paris and the Wigmore Hall in London.
+Lise de la Salle, born in 1988, began studying the piano aged four, gave her first concert at nine, and made her debut in Beethoven’s Second Concerto at 13.
+Since 2001 she has performed at the Berlin Philharmonie, the Hollywood Bowl, Metropolitan Art Space in Tokyo, Amsterdam Concertgebouw, Théâtre des Champs-Élysées in Paris and the Wigmore Hall in London.

-And here is Lise de la Salle in Rehearsals for a concert in Koln, Germany:
+And here is Lise de la Salle playing Bach in 2007!!
+(Wonderful!)